DanTheTingler/rshell/README.md

 5. Running the command echo "hello" will output "hello" instead of the hello that should be output.
 Difference is the quotes.

-6. Running cat with strange symbols, such as cat %#$!@# crashes the program.